zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone09.md

     2. Go to next name server IP if at least one of the following criteria is
        met:
        1. There is no DNS response.
-       2. The RCODE of the response is not "NoError" ([IANA RCODE List]).
+       2. The [RCODE Name] of the response is not "NoError".
        3. The AA flag is not set in the response.
        4. There is no SOA record with owner name matching the query.

-    2. Send *MX Query* over UDP to the name server and collect the response, and:
+    2. Send *MX Query* over UDP to the name server.
+Collect the [DNS response]
-       1. If the response has the TC flag set, re-query over TCP and use that response instead.
+       and:
-       2. If there is no DNS response, then add the name server IP to the *No Response MX Query* set.
+       1. If there is no DNS response, then add the name server IP to the *No Response MX Query* set.
-       3. Else, if the RCODE of response is not "NoError" ([IANA RCODE List]), then add the name server IP and the RCODE to the *Unexpected RCODE MX Response* set.
+       2. Else, if the [RCODE Name] of response is not "NoError", then add the name server IP and the [RCODE Name] to the *Unexpected RCODE MX Response* set.
-       4. Else, if the AA flag is not set in the response, then add the name server IP to the *Non-authoritative MX* set.
+       3. Else, if the AA flag is not set in the response, then add the name server IP to the *Non-authoritative MX* set.
-       5. Else, if there is no MX record with matching owner name in the answer section, then add the name server (IP) to the *No MX RRset* set.
+       4. Else, if there is no MX record with matching owner name in the answer section, then add the name server (IP) to the *No MX RRset* set.
-       6. Else do:
+       5. Else do:
           1. Extract the MX records from the response.
           2. For each MX record down case the (mail) exchange (domain name).
           2. For each MX record extract the RDATA as a text string of space